Guide

 Add about 283 days to estimate the expected calving date.

-Start watching more closely as the expected date gets near.
+Start watching more closely before and after the expected date.

 Keep the actual calving date in the animal history after birth.